Gaoya615/CoT-ReID/README.md

 ## News

 - **June 2026:** CoT-ReID is published at CVPR 2026.
 The paper is available on [CVF Open Access](https://openaccess.thecvf.com/content/CVPR2026/html/Gao_Chain-of-Thought_Guided_Multi-Modal_Object_Re-Identification_CVPR_2026_paper.html).
-- **2026:** Training and evaluation code for RGBNT201, MSVR310, and WMVeID863 is released.

 ## Overview

 CoT-ReID introduces chain-of-thought (CoT) reasoning into multi-modal object re-identification.
 It uses hierarchical reasoning text to guide visual representation learning at the early-feature, cross-modal semantic, and final decision levels, producing more robust multi-modal features in challenging scenarios.